New Boston Historical Society

 After the war, Willie and his family ran the telephone exchange at the bottom of Valley View Road.

 After the war, Frank Wilson worked for the post office.

 Jim Dane remembers that Frank drove a Model A Ford with tracks and skis to deliver the mail in wintertime.

 When war was declared, the first New Boston man to enlist was Austin Fox.
 (It is said that the first New Boston man to enlist in the Civil War was also a Fox: namely Edmund Fox.
 We don't know how or if the Foxes were related.)

 The Great War was not popular, so President Wilson relied upon conscription to provide the million-plus soldiers and sailors his army and navy needed.
 The Historical Society has a collection of draft cards prepared by Town Clerk Charles Marden.

 Bruce Wilson Bailey, whose card may be seen to the left, was the twin brother of Burns W. Bailey who appears later in this page.

-Three New Boston men did not survive the war.
+At least three New Boston men did not survive the war: